 It should be noted that it is remarkable that many of the best scholars of the last century, and even before, learned to read using the King James Version.
 Countless "average" humans as well learned about the English language through reading the Bible, as children, in the home and at school.

 To be fair, the only major difficulty with the KJV Bible is that its uses archaic words and grammar whose meaning has changed over the years.
 These words and their modern meanings, however, are also known.
 We suggest checking out our articles on the definition of KJV words and what such words symbolically represent.

-There is, however, a simple solution available to us today which was not available 100 years ago.
-This solution is the availability of relatively inexpensive Parallel Bible translations.
-My particular favorite is the KJV / Amplified Parallel by Zondervan, which puts the King James translation and the Amplified line for line in parallel columns on the same page.
-This volume allows one to read a passage in the King James Version and then to see how the more easily understood translations have stated it.
+Understanding Scripture has never been easier, with tools existing that were not available 100 years ago.
+For example, a relatively inexpensive Parallel Bible translation can help in comprehending Scripture.
+The text of the KJV Bible and another translation, such as the Amplified version, are placed line for line in parallel columns on the same page.
+This type of volume allows one to read a passage in the King James Version and then to see how the more easily understood translations have stated it.

 With the KJV as a baseline, one can see the flaws in the new translations that are touted as the best, yet better understand the KJV.
 Zondervan publishes a New International Version, New Living Translation, King James Version and New American Standard Version Parallel.
 They also produce a New International Version with a KJV Parallel as well.
 There are probably many other publishers who have similar offerings.

 For any student of the word of God, it is recommended that they purchase a Strong's Exhaustive Concordance of the Bible.
 It has every word in the King James Version numbered and related to the original Hebrew and Greek accompanied by dictionaries giving the meaning and pronunciation of the transliterated words.
 One can then see how a Greek or Hebrew word is translated in many different contexts.